Scott Gottlieb: FDA commissioner (2017–2019)

-While commissioner, Gottlieb undertook a substantial expansion of the FDA’s interdiction activities inside the international mail facilities, to expand the agency's ability to intercept opioids being shipped through the mail from places like China.
+While commissioner, Gottlieb undertook a substantial expansion of the FDA's interdiction activities inside the international mail facilities, to expand the agency's ability to intercept opioids being shipped through the mail from places like China.
 He sought and received money from Congress to hire dozens of more staff to inspect 100,000 packages per year that had been flagged as suspicious by customs agents, up from a prior capacity of roughly 40,000.
 The FDA also launched a new collaboration with Customs and Border Protection to step up joint inspectional activities.

 Private sector (2019–present)

 Upon leaving the FDA, Gottlieb returned to the American Enterprise Institute.
-In May 2019, he returned to New Enterprise Associates as a partner in the firm's healthcare practice, and serves on the board of two NEA portfolio companies, Aetion, Inc. and Tempus Labs, Inc. Gottlieb was elected as an independent member of the board of directors of Pfizer, Inc. in June 2019.
-He joined the Illumina, Inc. board of directors in February 2020 and the National Resilience, Inc. board of directors in November 2020.
+In May 2019, he returned to New Enterprise Associates as a partner in the firm's healthcare practice, where he helped lead the firm's investments in National Resilience, Comanche Biopharma, and Xaira Therapeutics; and joined the board of two additional NEA portfolio companies, Aetion, Inc. and Tempus AI.
+Gottlieb was elected as an independent member of the board of directors of Pfizer, Inc. in June 2019.
+He joined the Illumina, Inc. board of directors in February 2020 and the National Resilience, Inc. board of directors in November 2020, where he was one of the original venture investors.
 He is also a member of the boards of trustees of the Mount Sinai Health System and Wesleyan University.
+Gottlieb is a regular contributor to the Journal of the American Medical Association's Health Forum.

 With the advent of the COVID-19 reaching the United States and a great deal of misinformation being presented or correct information not being presented, Gottlieb has spoken out with public information on the virus on many venues.
 On February 12, 2020, Gottlieb testified before the Senate Committee on Homeland Security and Governmental Affairs on preparedness for the novel coronavirus and future pandemic threats.
 On March 29, 2020, Gottlieb and several public health experts published "National Coronavirus Response: A Road Map to Reopening", providing specific actions for navigating through the current COVID-19 pandemic in the United States.
 Since April 2020, Gottlieb has advised several governors on the COVID-19 pandemic.
-He joined Maryland Governor Larry Hogan's COVID-19 response team and Massachusetts Governor Charlie Baker's COVID-19 Advisory Board.
+He joined Maryland Governor Larry Hogan's COVID-19 response team and Massachusetts Governor Charlie Baker's COVID-19 advisory board.
 He has also advised Connecticut Governor Ned Lamont as a member of the Reopen Connecticut Advisory Group.
 On November 20, 2020, it was announced that Gottlieb would serve on Montana's Governor-elect Greg Gianforte's COVID-19 task force.
+Gottlieb was criticized by Substack author Alex Berenson for contacting Twitter; Berenson alleged it was to get him removed from the platform.